ml-retrospectives/ml-retrospectives.github.io/.github/ISSUE_TEMPLATE/submit-retrospective.md

 retrospective_author: Alfred Einstein
 ---

+~~ Delete this when done: You can test this markdown preview in the "Preview" pane or in our custom editor : https://bouthilx.github.io/retrospectives/submission/ ~~

 ### Paper TL;DR

 Give a short description of the original paper.
 What claims did you make?
 What were the main results?